About Me Education Activities Teaching/Courses Talks/writeups Miscellaneous CV

 Something I want to clarify for readers of this webpage: This is my professional webpage written from my personal point of view and I have different optinions on learning vs research.
 For me, learning includes research; I refer to learning from a book/paper/others as second-hand learning and learning from my own insights/research/results as first-hand learning.
 So if you see the word 'learn', it does include research sometimes.
 I have a strong urge to do second-hand learning from experts only, because of my strong belief that second-hand learning, by definition, cannot be done third-hand.

-My learning interests lie in applied areas of Distributionally Robust Optimization, Homotopy Continuation methods for optimization, Polynomial Optimization, Applied Algebraic Geometry and theoretical Machine Learning.
+My learning interests lie in applied areas of Distributionally Robust Optimization, Polynomial Optimization, Applied Algebraic Geometry and theoretical Machine Learning.

 I love solving problems (and mathematical puzzles), especially those similar to olympiad style and competitive coding problems.